viewstools/docs/README.md

 TODO Visually list the skills that cross-functional team member acquires in the process

-Views helps build fast experiments that can be expanded to fully featured products and don't end-up thrown away after testing, like it's in a case of prototypes.
+Views helps build fast experiments that can be expanded to fully featured products and don't end up thrown away after testing, like it's in a case of prototypes.

 Every team that introduced non-technical members using Views on an early stage of product development noticed massive spikes in productivity, motivation, and cross-domain